Heather's Historicals

 • Canadian Festival of Spoken Word (CFSW)

-• gritLIT - is Hamilton’s annual literary festival, a four-day celebration of Canadian authors
+• gitLIT - is Hamilton’s annual literary festival, a four-day celebration of Canadian authors April 17-24th, 2024

 • International Festival of Writers (IFOA) - is a celebration of words and ideas, of writers and readers.